-- Too much lye in the recipe, which is the most worrisome of the bunch because it leaves you with lye in your finished soap bar.
-This can cause major skin irritation and/or eye injury.
+- Too much lye in the recipe, which is the most worrisome of the bunch because it leaves lye in your finished soap bar.
+This can cause skin irritation and/or eye injury.

 But when you’re first starting out you don’t have the experience to know, just by looking at the recipe, whether it’s a good one or not.
 So what’s a beginning soap maker to do?

 If you’re choosing cold process soap recipes off the internet, I highly suggest running it through a lye calculator first.

 You just enter in the amount of each specific oil in the recipe.
 The calculator will determine the amount of lye needed for that recipe.

 The amount of lye the calculator suggests needn’t be exactly the amount called for in the recipe, but it should be very close.

 Lye measurements may be a bit different depending on the superfat of the recipe compared to how the calculator computes.

 So, if the recipe calls for 4.8 oz. of lye, and the calculator figures 5 oz. of lye, you’re in the right ballpark.
 If there is just a few tenths of a difference between the two, your recipe is OK as-is.

 But, if the recipe calls for 7 oz. of lye and the calculator says to use 5 oz., that’s a considerable difference!
 If this is the case, follow the lye calculator.